 Either in content or in style, in subject matter or in rhetorical approach, fiction that is too much like other fiction is bad by definition.
 However paradoxical it sounds, good writing as a set of strictures (that is, when the writing is good and nothing more) produces most bad fiction.
 On one level or another, the realization of this is finally what turns most writers away from writing.

-Good writing is clear.
-Talented writing is energetic.
+Whereas good writing is clear, talented writing is energetic.
 Good writing avoids errors.
 Talented writing makes things happen in the reader’s mind — vividly, forcefully — that good writing, which stops with clarity and logic, doesn’t.

 Great ads tell great stories, most advertising people agree on this.
 Even in a digital world, a great idea still takes the audience on an interesting journey.